thotran2015/strobelab/README.md

 # Strobe Lab

 This project is a gallery of photos that were captured by using high-speed imaging for a MIT class (6.163) called Strobe Project Laboratory.
 This is my first time using Mobirise to design a website and do the front end.
 Unlike Wix, I like that I can quickly design and have control and access to the code of the templates.
-It can be accelerate the front end work and can be easily integrated with the back end.
+It accelerates the front end work and can be easily integrated with the back end.

 ## Contributing